 Check your lights – headlights, brake lights, turn signals and flashers.
 Swap out windshield wipers if they’re damaged or old.
 Check your coolant system and keep your gas tank close to full.
 Keep electric vehicles charged.

 Create an emergency kit for your vehicle

-During the winter, drivers should keep an emergency kit in their vehicles that includes a paper map, battery-operated radio and flashlight, extra winter clothes and blankets, nonperishable food and water, flares, jumper cables, a snow shovel, ice scraper and gloves.
-In mountainous areas, drivers should carry tire chains and a bag of sand for wheel traction.
+During the winter, drivers should carry emergency kits that include a paper map, battery-operated radio and flashlight, extra winter clothes and blankets, nonperishable food and water, flares, jumper cables, a snow shovel, ice scraper and gloves.
+In mountainous areas, drivers should carry tire chains and a bag of sand or kitty litter for wheel traction.

 Drive safely around snow plows